PreCyseGroup/Data-Driven-ST-MPC/README.md

 2- To compute ST-MPC control commands and obtain set index membership, run "compute_ST_MPC.m".

 #### Function Descriptions
-3- To compute all possible system matrices that are consistent with the data, run "compute_AB.m"
+- "compute_AB.m": computes all possible system matrices that are consistent with the data

-4- To compute the model-based RCI set, run
+- "computeRPI.m": computes a model-based RCI set based on the proposed method in 4- To compute the model-based RCI set, run